Theredmc/Theredmc/README.md

 yes a math test how fun, I hope the infections rise again so it falling flat.
 I am really not good at math.

+-Today is the 7.05 and Adguard still didnt send any email sad right?
+But I Emailed the makers of sensei maybe they are a bit nicer